venuswku/CoastSnap/README.md

 1. Open a terminal and navigate to a place where you want to store the CoastSnap repository.
 2. Run in the terminal: `git clone https://github.com/venuswku/CoastSnap.git`.
 3. Email vwku@ucsc.edu or venuswku@gmail.com to get the `.env` file, which contains the environment variables needed to access the Google Drive API.
 Save the `.env` file at the root of the repository (i.e. same level as the `App.js` and `package.json` files).
-4. Install all package dependencies to run the website locally: `npm install`.
+4. Run `npm ci` to locally install all package dependencies found in `package-lock.json`.
 5. Run the website in development mode with **`npm start`**.
 Use `ctrl + C` or `cmd + C` to stop it from running.

 Once the repository is copied to your local device, you just need to repeat step 5 to see your changes.